higlass/higlass-text/README.md

 We also build out ES modules for usage by applications who may need to import or use `higlass-text` as a component.

-Whenever there is a statement such as the following, assuming `higlass-clinvar` is in your node_modules folder:
+Whenever there is a statement such as the following, assuming `higlass-text` is in your node_modules folder:
 ```javascript
 import { TextTrack } from 'higlass-text';
 ```